 Overwintering Better Boy Tomato Plants

-Keep in mind that the plant may not produce fruit as abundantly in its second year; for the best results, grow these tomatoes as annuals each year.
+Keep in mind that the plant might not produce fruit as abundantly in its second year; for the best results, grow these tomatoes as annuals each year.